 Types of eye infections that can cause under-eye swelling include:

-- Chalazion.
-A chalazion is similar to a stye.
-It’s caused by a blocked oil gland in your eyelid.
+caused bya blocked oil gland in your eyelid.
 A chalazion usually looks like a small bump on the eyelid.
 It can lead to swelling if it gets infected.

 You can relieve swelling and tenderness around your eye with a damp, clean towel.
-If you think you have an infection, see your doctor immediately.
+If you suspect an infection, seek medical attention as soon as possible.
 You may need antibiotics or other treatments to soothe the pressure.

 Your tear ducts drain away tears and natural water in the eye.
 If they’re blocked, the fluid may collect around the eye.
 This can lead to under-eye swelling.

-Normally, a warm compress and washing out the eye with sterile saline helps clear the blockage.
+Normally, a warm compress and washing out the eye with sterile saline help clear the blockage.
 In more serious cases, you may need treatment.
-In adults a blocked tear duct can sometimes happen because of a tumor.
+In adults, a blocked tear duct can sometimes happen because of a tumor.